JvanKatwijk/swradio-8/README.md

 If touched, one is asked to specify a name to be used to label that frequency.
 The pair (name, frequency) then is added to the list.

-Selecting such a "preferred program" is just by clicking the mouse on the programname or the associated field with the frequency.
+Selecting such a **preferred program** is just by clicking the mouse on the programname or the associated field with the frequency.

 Buttons and slider are equipped with a *tooltip*, touching the button or